infracaninophile/p4pm/roles/basics/README.md

 (which implies a shell of /bin/sh under FreeBSD).  `password` contains the _password_ _hash_ for the user account, and defaults to '*' if unset, meaning no password for the account -- which is fine if we're using ssh-key based auth for both login and sudo.

-This code will not change a pre-existing password, but it may move the user's home directory.
+This code will not change a pre-existing password unless `update_password` is set to true, but it may move the user's home directory.
+The default is to only modify an account password when creating the account.

+The `auth_sudo` field is a boolean: a true value indicates adding the user's SSH public keys to the keys allowed for sudo authentication.
+(Default: true)

 Dependencies
 ------------